Walmart shooter left 'death note,' bought gun day of killing - NewsBreak

 The Walmart shooting also comes days after a person opened fire at a gay nightclub in Colorado Springs, Colorado — killing five and wounding 17.
 Tuesday night’s shooting brought back memories of another attack at a Walmart in 2019, when a gunman killed 23 at a store in El Paso, Texas.

-Also on Friday, a person suffered injuries not considered life-threatening after being shot at a Walmart in Lumberton, North Carolina, police said.
-Investigators described it as an isolated altercation between two people who knew each other.
+Wilczewski, who survived Tuesday's shooting in Virginia, said she tried but could not bring herself to visit a memorial in the store's parking lot Wednesday.

+“I wrote a letter and I wanted to put it out there,” she said.
+“I wrote to the ones I watched die.
+And I said that I'm sorry I wasn't louder.
+I'm sorry you couldn't feel my touch.
+But you weren't alone.”

 Barakat reported from Falls Church, Virginia.
-Associated Press writers Denise Lavoie in Chesapeake and Michael Kunzelman in Silver Spring, Maryland, and news researchers Rhonda Shafner and Randy Herschaft in New York contributed to this report.
+Associated Press writers Denise Lavoie in Chesapeake and news researchers Rhonda Shafner and Randy Herschaft in New York contributed to this report.

 Comments / 0